What's In Your Glass?

 Who doesn't enjoy a tall, cool glass of juice?
 The color is vibrant, the taste sweet, and it's good for you, too.
 Not so fast, say some dietitians.
-Although the best kinds of juice deliver a bounty of vitamins, the worst are hardly better than liquid candy.
-WebMD helps you spot the difference.
+Although the best kinds of juice give you some nutrients, the worst are hardly better than liquid candy.
+You just need to know the difference.

 Best Choice: Vegetable Juice

 Drinking your veggies is convenient and good for you.
 The lycopene in tomato juice may help lower the risk of prostate cancer.
 Beet juice may help curb blood pressure.
 Pulpy vegetable juice has some fiber (but not as much as raw vegetables); and fiber cuts hunger.
 You also get far less sugar and fewer calories than in the typical fruit juice.
 Check the sodium, though, or choose a low-salt version.

 Be on alert for the terms juice cocktail, juice-flavored beverage, and juice drink.
 Most of these products have only small amounts of real juice.
 Their main ingredients are usually water, small amounts of juice, and some type of sweetener, such as high-fructose corn syrup.
 Nutritionally, these drinks are similar to most soft drinks: rich in sugar and calories, but low in nutrients.
 Water is a better choice.